TIDEConsortium/.github/profile/README.md

 TIDE is a multicentre, prospective, case–control biomarker study developing and validating objective neurophysiological markers for chronic constant tinnitus.
-It is funded by the Rainwater Charitable Foundation and coordinated at the University of Tübingen.
+It is funded by the Rainwater Charitable Foundation and coordinated at the Trinity College Dulin.

 ## The problem

 Tinnitus is diagnosed by self-report.
-There is no objective test — which constrains clinical trials, obscures whether apparently similar patients share a mechanism, and makes treatment effects difficult to measure.
+There is no objective test, which constrains clinical trials, obscures whether apparently similar patients share a mechanism, and makes treatment effects difficult to measure.
 TIDE asks whether central auditory processing differences can be measured directly, reliably